xmartlabs/XLPagerTabStrip/README.md

 Let's see the steps to do this:

-##### Choose which kind of pager we want to create
+##### Choose which type of pager we want to create

-Fist step is choose how we want to show your pager step controller, it must extend from any of the following controllers: `TwitterPagerTabStripViewController`, `ButtonBarPagerTabStripViewController`, `SegmentedPagerTabStripViewController`, `BarPagerTabStripViewController`.
-All these build-in pager controllers extend from the base class `PagerTabStripViewController`.
+Fist step is choose how we want to show our pager step controller, it must extend from any of the following controllers: `TwitterPagerTabStripViewController`, `ButtonBarPagerTabStripViewController`, `SegmentedPagerTabStripViewController`, `BarPagerTabStripViewController`.

+> All these build-in pager controllers extend from the base class `PagerTabStripViewController`.
-> You can also make your menu controller by extending directly from `PagerTabStripViewController` in case pager menu doesn't fit your needs.
+> You can also make your custom pager controller by extending directly from `PagerTabStripViewController` in case no pager menu type fits your needs.

 ```swift
 import XLPagerTabStrip